qudt/qudt-public-repo/README.md

 Overview
 --------

 The QUDT<sup>1</sup> public repository holds source files for the graphs making up the QUDT collection.
-Each QUDT graph is held in both a versioned and an unversioned form on the qudt.org website.
+Each QUDT graph will be held in both a versioned and an unversioned form on the <a href="http://qudt.org">qudt.org</a> website.

 Status
 ------